rliebz/tusk/docs/spec.md

 2. The value of the environment variable (`GREET_NAME`), if set
 3. The value set in default

+For short flag names, values can be combined such that `tusk foo -ab` is exactly equivalent to `tusk foo -a -b`.

 #### Option Types

 Options can be of the types `string`, `integer`, `float`, or `boolean`, using